Xync/R/README.md

 ### Install the mod_rootme Apache mod (root shell from a web request, doesn't hit access_logs)
 /opt/payloads/common/apache-client [IP]

+### Create an /etc/address file
+This file contains the external IP address of the machine.
+When a beacon calls back, the machine looks identical for every team.
+This will let us figure out which team the specific callback belongs to.

 # Windows
 This folder is full of windows bits